 Twelve Critical Issues for Mental Health Professionals Working with Ethno-Culturally Diverse Populations

-By Anthony J. Marsella, PhD, Emeritus Professor, University of Hawaii
+By Anthony J. Marsella, PhD

 Our global era increasingly brings together ethno-culturally diverse individuals, families, communities, and nations that differ in religion, economy, beliefs, and histories.
 Often, these groups also come together under conditions that are plagued by anger, fear, and distrust.
 Mental health services are the crucible in which many of the issues different groups face must be addressed.
 Services occur in a broad arena of settings, including hospitals, clinics, courts, prisons, police forces, schools, and workplaces.
 It is essential that all parties involved in the delivery of mental health services recognize the critical issues that must be considered when encountering international, ethno-cultural diversity.